Conservation Trust Project

 Drew Anderson - 1L

 Drew grew up in Minnesota, where he fell in love with the outdoors while exploring some of the state's 10,000 lakes.
 Before beginning college, Drew backpacked, climbed, and backcountry skied across Wyoming and Utah for three months at the National Outdoor Leadership School.
-He later led wilderness canoe trips in the Adirondack Mountains while enrolled at Hamilton College, where he graduated with B.A. in Government.
+He later led wilderness canoe trips in the Adirondack Mountains while enrolled at Hamilton College, where he graduated with a B.A. in Government.

 Before enrolling at Oregon Law, Drew worked as a Legal Assistant at the Minnesota Center for Environmental Advocacy, where he supported a team of lawyers using the law and science to protect Minnesota's environment.
 He previously worked as a paralegal at a big law firm in Minneapolis, interned with former U.S. Representative Dean Phillips, and was Assistant Director for the Adirondack Adventure Program and the DC Program at Hamilton College.